 Well, I’ll tell you what I always tell my readers: Do your own research and talk with a dentist (holistic if possible) about it.
 And never ignore your mama instincts.

-And if you, like me, determine you prefer to stick with a non nano hydroxyapatite toothpaste for your little one, I have a couple of really good options I can recommend from personal experience.
+And if you, like me, determine you prefer to stick with a non nano hydroxyapatite toothpaste for your little one, I have a really good option I can recommend from personal experience:

-This is a tooth powder I recently discovered and have also had an exceptional experience with.
+This is an excellent tooth powder.
 Wonder Oral Wellness tooth powder has only pure, remineralizing ingredients, including micro hydroxyapatite (non nano), which comes from Australian cow bones.

-This tooth powder cleans and helps my sensitivity just as well as the Happy toothpaste.
+This tooth powder also cleans and helps my sensitivity better than traditional toothpaste.
 It is a great option for remineralizing and cleaning your child’s teeth with something you can trust is safe and effective.
-Also, a plus of using a tooth powder is that it has a longer shelf life since there is no water in it.
+Also, a plus of using a tooth powder versus a toothpaste is that it has a longer shelf life since there is no water in it.

 Wonder also has exceptional customer service.